This post may contain affiliate links. Please read my disclosure policy.

 Now I will say I’m still a little bit picky about pecan pie.
-It can’t have too many pecans nor, have too much of the filling.
+It can’t have too many pecans, nor have too much of the filling.
 I like it to have a balance.
 So I dug out my recipe for grandma’s Tassies and I’m glad I did.
 (Remember, last week I posted a Peanut Butter Fudge recipe from my grandmother?
 That was from my grandma on the other side of the family).

-I’d venture to guess that they freeze well although I’m not a great judge since I’ve probably eating half a pecan pie’s worth since I made them!
-That the downside, they’re just so darn easy to pop into your mouth and enjoy.
-I’m pretty sure it’s been awhile since my mom and dad have had these so I may just need to make up an extra batch to share with them this Christmas!
+I’d venture to guess that they freeze well, although I’m not a great judge, since I’ve probably eaten half a pecan pie’s worth since I made them!
+That’s the downside, they’re just so darn easy to pop into your mouth and enjoy.
+I’m pretty sure it’s been a while since my mom and dad have had pecan tassies, so I may just need to make up an extra batch to share with them this Christmas!

-- 1 cup butter, softened
+- 1 cup unsalted butter softened

-- 6 oz. of cream cheese, softened
+- 6 ounces cream cheese softened

 - 2 cups all-purpose flour